5 reasons why carers don’t ask for help

 - not knowing there is help – many carers simply don’t know what help is out there, or they only know one small part of what is out there.
 There are hundreds of services, programs and schemes available to help carers, run by government, private and community organisation

-- not thinking they are a carer – many carers don’t think of themselves as a carer, just as a person looking after someone close to them.
+- thinking they are not a carer – many carers don’t think of themselves as a carer, just as a person looking after someone close to them.
 We think these hidden carers are often in the most need of support, because they don’t know they should even be looking for help

 - pride – when someone needs care, it can sometimes be hard to ask for help.
 Many people don’t like to admit they need help.
 Sometimes, it is the person being cared for who doesn’t want to ask for help, because they don’t want to seem weak or needy